Battle of the Hyères Islands: Pursuit

 At 16:00 on 7 July off Cape del Melle, Nelson's force discovered the French fleet.
-Martin had visited Genoa, where Ferdinand III the Grand Duke of Tuscany had recently signed peace terms with France, and then sent Mercure and Guerrier back to Toulon.
+Martin had visited Genoa, where Ferdinand III, Grand Duke of Tuscany had recently signed peace terms with France, and then sent Mercure and Guerrier back to Toulon.
 On sighting Nelson, Martin recognised the small size of the British force and led his fleet in pursuit, Nelson retreating towards San Fiorenzo with Moselle trailing behind the rest of the squadron.
 At 07:20 the following morning, Agamemnon began firing signal guns in the hope of alerting Hotham to the presence of the French, and at 09:30 the leading French ships saw the British fleet at anchor.
 Although the British were unprepared and vulnerable to attack, Martin immediately ordered his fleet to turn away to the west, towards Toulon.
 The winds were blowing from the west and both Martin and Hotham were hampered.
 The British fleet was in a state of unreadiness, and it was not until 21:00 that Hotham was able to lead 23 ships of the line, including Agamemnon and two allied Neapolitan ships, out of the bay in pursuit of the French, who had used the delay to escape to the north.

 For four days Hotham searched for the French against the wind coming from the southwest.
 Late on 12 July, approximately 24 nmi east of Île du Levant, the small frigate HMS Cyclops learned from passing vessels that the French had recently passed by to the south.
 Hotham gave the signal to "prepare for battle" and led his fleet to the southwest in the expectation of meeting the French.
 During the night a gale from the northwest caused damage to the sails of a number of ships, but at dawn on 13 July the French were seen just 5 nmi to leeward, scattered widely.

 At 03:45 Hotham gave orders to form his ships up and sailed to larboard in an effort to cut the French off from land.
 Martin used the time to organise his fleet and by 08:00 the French were sailing in line of battle back towards the Îles d'Hyères.